 The island of Parem is located about a mile from the capital island of Weno.
 It was a Japanese base during World War II, and remnants of aircraft, heavy artillery, anti-aircraft guns, and bunkers are still common sights in the tropical underbrush.
 There are seven villages, each of which has its own traditional authority structure headed by a chief or samon.
 With limited employment opportunities on the island, many community members look for jobs in Weno.
 Those who don’t work on Weno make a living by subsistence fishing and farming.

-In 2011, concerned community members in Parem asked the Chuuk Conservation Society (CCS) and its local partners to help them develop a community-based resource management project.
+In 2011, concerned community members in Parem asked the Chuuk Conservation Society and its local partners to help them develop a community-based resource management project.
 The plan included establishing a permanent 665-hectare (1,644-acre) marine reserve.
-This site contains a high diversity of soft and hard coral, and it has been recognized as a giant clam conservation area.
+This site contains a high diversity of soft and hard coral, and is as a giant clam conservation area.

 In return, Seacology is funding Parem’s first public water system.
-Water catchment units will be installed at the island’s traditional meeting halls.
+Community members will install water catchment units at the island’s traditional meeting halls.
 Seacology is also providing sponge farming and monitoring equipment for the protected area.